1. ” Technology, like art, is a soaring exercise of the human imagination. ” — Daniel Bell

 4. ” Technology is just a tool.
 In terms of getting the kids working together and motivating them, the teacher is the most important. ” — Bill Gates

 5. ” Technology is nothing.
 What’s important is that you have a faith in people, that they’re basically good and smart, and if you give them tools, they’ll do wonderful things with them. ” — Steve Jobs

 Our ability to harness technology has changed the way we have lived since the existence of our earliest ancestors; and has only developed via increased experience in the ‘know-how’.
 In earlier times, communities based their technology on immediate survival needs.
 Stone cutting tools such as cleavers were vital, campfires necessary and shelters created for warmth and to keep out predators.

-Important needs such as healthy relationship with friends, family and a partner are being slowly eroded with increased use of technology.
-I’m fallen victim to the familiar situation of being enchanted by the latest celebrities news on my smartphone screen at the dinner table – the loss of Kim Kardashian’s expensive ring in Bora Bora is of course, far more important than the conversation about how my brother’s great day was.
+Important needs such as healthy relationships with friends, family and a partner are being slowly eroded with increased use of technology.
+I’ve fallen victim to the familiar situation of being enchanted by the latest celebrity news on my smartphone screen at the dinner table – the loss of Kim Kardashian’s expensive ring in Bora Bora is, of course, far more important than the conversation about how my brother’s great day was.
 But as I soon come to realise, time can never be bought, and conversations with my parents and siblings are transient and therefore invaluable.

 As with the case of travelling, it is probably much easier to sit in the comfort of my lounge room with the latest episode of David Attenborough’s ‘Meerkats’ on the screen rather than deal with the lost luggage, screaming babies and the unfamiliarity of a different language.
 Technology has provided the means where our ‘experience’ of life can be arranged with such easy convenience, but is this at the cost of ‘true’ experience which allows for understanding of the rich cultures around us?